TheRensselaerIDEA/TrialEquityApplication/README.md

 <em>Study comparison on univariate analysis between two type-2 diabetes RCTs.</em>
 </p>

-The meta-analysis can be performed by merging the selected files together by their variable names into one file.
-After combining them, we can treat this larger dataset as a single RCT to perform the equity analysis from other sections.
+The meta-analysis can be performed by merging the selected files together based on their variables.
+After combining them, we can treat this larger dataset as a single RCT to perform the equity analysis.
 This feature is helpful when the user has multiple small datasets or the diversity of each file can be improved by combination.
 <p align="center">
   <img width="80%" height="auto" src="/images/fig5.jpg">
 </p>